Jaspvr/Infinite-Golf/README.md

 # Infinite Golf
-An animation of a golf ball going in a hole made with js and html canvas.
+An animation of a golf ball (almost) going in a hole made with js and html canvas.

 # What it does
 After a brief "loading screen" of 5 bounces the golf ball bounces around the window until in goes "in the hole".